Cable categories supported

 Deployment observations

 - Cat6 vs Cat6A is the most consequential category decision.
-Cat6 supports 1 GbE to 100m and 10 GbE only to 55m on shielded variants — at marginal cost savings versus Cat6A.
-Cat6A supports 10 GbE to full 100m channel and is the prudent floor for any new enterprise install in 2026; the marginal cost premium is recovered the first time the bandwidth or PoE roadmap moves up.
+Cat6 supports 1 GbE to 100m and 10 GbE only to 55m on shielded variants — at a marginal up-front difference versus Cat6A.
+Cat6A supports 10 GbE to full 100m channel and is the prudent floor for any new enterprise install in 2026; the marginal up-front difference is recovered the first time the bandwidth or PoE roadmap moves up.

 - PoE++ Type 4 (90W per port) requires Cat6A bundle thermal handling — Cat6 derates in bundles of 24+ cables under continuous Type 4 load.
 If the operational roadmap includes PoE++ access points, 4K PTZ cameras, USB-C docking power or any high-watt PoE devices, Cat6A is not optional.